geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex3_M365_Apps.md

 	Select the **Refresh** icon on the address bar to return you to the **My account** page.
 Under the **Office apps &amp; devices** section, select **View apps &amp; devices**. <br/>

 	**Note:** Refreshing the **My account** page does not re-verify Laura's licensing status as it still returns the same error message as before when Laura was unlicensed.
-Therefore, you must log out of Office 365 and log back in.
+Therefore, you must log out of Microsoft 365 and log back in.

 11. Select the Laura Atkins icon (the circle with **LA** in it) in the upper-right corner of the screen, and in the drop-down menu that appears, select **Sign out**.